 As we learned how to function better as a restoring community we found connections with our community we had never had before.
 Lifekeys became an effective bridge into the community.
 Many who had previously no connection with a life of faith participated in a program, encountered Christ, found a saving relationship with him and became part of the life of the church.
 The potential for the church to touch the local community by meeting people at the point in their lives where they KNOW they need help remains one of the greatest untapped evangelistic tools available to the church today.

-The Facilitator Training program has been designed to equip leaders to effectively facilitate the small group process for any of the Careforce Lifekeys programs.
-However the skills and insights imparted through this training program makes it suitable for equipping small group leaders for any purpose.
+The Small Group Leader & Facilitator Training program has been designed to equip leaders to effectively facilitate the small group process for any of the Careforce Lifekeys programs.
+However the skills and insights imparted through this training program makes it suitable for equipping leaders of small groups of any kind.
 People involved in Pastoral Care, Connect Group leaders, leaders involved in Alpha programs, leaders involved in discipleship or any kind of Home Group or Bible Study group will be enhanced in their capacity to lead effectively.

 · Bringing “good news to the poor” involves the informing of our thinking to allow for the renewing of our minds.